 #10 Updated by Georg Weber about 3 years ago

 Unable to open the database.
 XML error: Unexpected ".
 Line 119, column 20 is the response to this text in the Notes window:

 Serial Number: ?HKEY_CURRENT_USER\Software\Microsoft\NetDDE\DDE Trusted Shares\D06D239C0\CLPBK$

 OS: OSX 10.10, KeePassX 2.0, Qt 4.8.7, libgcrypt 1.6.4

-#11 Updated by Karma Kollabor over 1 year ago
+#11 Updated by Karma Kollabor about 3 years ago